 Q4.
 How will I know that a student in my class is supposed to have an accommodation?

 A4.
-Each semester enrolled student records are reviewed and unless they inform the Assistant their professors.
-First-year students' requests for academic adjustments are ideally made well in advance of the start of each semester (preferably by July 1st for fall enrollment and January 1st for spring enrollment).
+Each semester enrolled student records are reviewed and unless they inform the Associate Dean of Students for Multicultural Affairs that they do not need accommodations, a notice is provided for their professors.
+First-year students' requests for academic adjustments are ideally made well in advance of the start of each semester (by July 1st for fall enrollment and January 1st for spring enrollment).
 Note that a student who studies abroad/away must request that accommodation notices be provided to the disability services office of the institution where studies are taking place.